wannier-developers/wannier90/docs/docs/tutorials/tutorial_30.md

 ## ac spin Hall conductivity {#ac-spin-hall-conductivity .unnumbered}

-The spin Hall conductivity is also dependent on the frequency $\omega$ in the Eq.
-(12.22) of the User Guide.
+The spin Hall conductivity is also dependent on the frequency $\omega$ in this [equation](../../user_guide/postw90/berry#mjx-eqn:eq:kubo_shc) of the User Guide.
 The direct current (dc) SHC calculated in the previous tutorial corresponds to
 $\sigma_{\alpha\beta}^{\text{spin}\gamma}$ in the limit
 $\omega\rightarrow
 0$ and it is a real number.
 At finite frequency